xyzbullet/CXeno/README.md

 > [!WARNING]
-> As of August 28 2024, this has been patched.
+> This is highly detected by Roblox.
 Use this repository to understand what's happening and how it works.

 # Xeno
 An executor made for the web version of Roblox.